tao-l/CS262_replication/README.md

 ```
 where [1] is the id of the server.

 The number of servers and their addresses and ports are in `config.py`.

-To run the servers locally, change the ip address to `127.0.0.1`.
+To run the servers locally, change the ip addresses to `127.0.0.1`.
 To change the number of servers, just change the `replicas` list.

+### Persistence
+The servers can be run in two modes: persistent or not.
+To specify this, change the `need_persistent` in `config.py` to True or False.

 __To run a client__, run: